hospital checklist for c section

 You need clothing that fulfill these criteria:

-- waistbands are high enough so that they won’t put pressure on the incision
+- pants with waistbands that are high enough as to not put pressure on the incision

 - the incision is easily accessible as it will be examined often